 - Macedonië 8 dagen

 - Wandelen in het land van Den Doolaard Macedonië behoorde eens tot het grote Joegoslavië, waaruit uiteindelijk maar liefst zeven verschillende onafhankelijke landen voortkwamen.
 Macedonië heeft een naam die al in de Oudheid (7e eeuw v.
 Chr) bestond.
-Het land waar Den Doolaards boeiende verhaal "De herberg met het hoefijzer" zich zou hebben...
+Het is het land waar Den Doolaards boeiende verhaal "De herberg met het hoefijzer" zich zou...
 Read more